hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ```
 This does the same thing, is more memory efficient, and about 50 % faster.
 On a large table, the speed difference will be even more pronounced.

 This example is so simplistic that it is hard to overlook the problem.
-However, once you start looking for this pattern, you will spot it more often than you'd expect.
+But, once you start looking for this pattern, you will spot it more often than you'd expect.

 ### Subqueries
-You should ideally keep your queries as simple as possible–for the benefit of both query programmers and query planners.
+You should keep your queries as simple as possible.
+That will help both programmers and query planners.
-But sometimes the business logic cannot be expressed without nesting.
+But sometimes you cannot express the business logic without nesting.
 Unless you decide to create a temporary table or view, subqueries and common table expressions (CTEs) are inevitable.
 Occasionally, they are useful even if you can avoid them.
-For example, instead of performing complicated cross join
-and filtering its results, you may be better off de-duplicating tables first, and then joining them without having to filter the result.
+For example, instead of cross joining tables and filtering the results, you may be better off de-duplicating them first.
+Then you join them without having to filter the result.

-Be careful though–the query planner might be smart enough to optimize the original (non-nested) query,
+Be careful though–the query planner might be smart enough to optimize the original (non-nested) query.
-and using subqueries can actually complicate its work.
+Using subqueries can actually complicate its work.

 Hence, this is something you have to test.
-There is not theoretical rule that will reliably tell you whether using subquery is
+There is not theoretical rule that will tell you whether using subquery is
 a good idea in particular case.
 What usually works for me is checking the size of the table in subquery before and after applying
 the subquery filter.
-If it is large and becomes significantly smaller after filtering, putting the filter into subquery might work.
+If it is large and becomes much smaller after filtering, putting the filter into subquery might work.
 Otherwise, it usually won't.

-Let's have a query that selects all posts that were updated in the 30 days after Alice Vaughan posted her post.
+Let's have a query that selects all posts that were updated in the 30 days after Alice Vaughan posted her post
 ```sql
 with temp_alice_post as (
     select *